GridTools/gt4py/CODING_GUIDELINES.md

 ### Ignoring QA errors

-You may occasionally need to disable checks from _quality assurance_  (QA) tools (e.g. linters, type checkers, etc.) on specific lines as this tool is not able to fully understand why a certain piece of code is needed.
+You may occasionally need to disable checks from _quality assurance_  (QA) tools (e.g. linters, type checkers, etc.) on specific lines as some tool might not be able to fully understand why a certain piece of code is needed.
 This is usually done with special comments, e.g. `# type: ignore`.
-However, you should **only** ignore QA errors when you fully understand their source and rewriting code to make QA checks would make it less readable.
+However, you should **only** ignore QA errors when you fully understand their source and rewriting your code to pass QA checks would make it less readable.
 Additionally, you should add a brief comment for future reference, e.g.:

    ```python
    f = lambda: 'empty'  # noqa: E731  # assign lambda expression for testing